Do you ever struggle with knowing your purpose?

 Our faith shouldn’t require such details, either.
 Our heavenly Father delights in our awe when our obedience results in more God-ripples than we can possibly imagine.

-I don’t know what will come of that for either girl.
+I don’t know what will come of that.
 I’m humbled and grateful that God used me in a small way for His purpose.
 (And I’m very glad I listened to His voice instead of whining about “God, what’s my purpose?”)

 Never miss a post!